 Hiking project opens to a map.
 It won’t show pinpoint location necessarily unless you hit the ‘Star Trek’ arrow.
 If you don’t have any immediate trails near you you will have to move the map around to find somewhere to go.

-There is a ‘Top Hikes’ menu at the top of the screen, and from there you’ll see the trail results in your general area, and there are based off of ratings from previous users of the trail.
+There is a ‘Top Hikes’ menu at the top of the screen, and from there you’ll see the trail results in your general area, and there are based on ratings from previous users of the trail.

-One thing that’s different is you can just place reviews fairly easily once logged in.
+One different thing is you can just place reviews fairly easily once logged in.
 This creates an easier way to let others know about current conditions.
 On Hiking Project you have to submit the user feedback through the website, and it then needs to be approved.

 When you open a map it has a red line on the trail, but it in a way that feels like you’re looking at someone else’s recording of it.
 It’s visually unappealing, but one of the big differences in this screen is that it shows full trails within your area.
 On Hiking Project it will only show other trails that have been hiked, commented on, and/or tracked.